 Rose Hendricks, Ph.D., researcher, FrameWorks Institute

 Research in the social sciences sheds light on how we humans think about scientific topics like conservation.
-I'll focus on the impact of framing, the specific way an issue is communicated, on attitudes about conservation, such as intentions to change behavior and support productive policies.
+I'll focus on the impact of framing, the specific way an issue is communicated, attitudes about conservation, and intentions to change behavior and support productive policies.